-This document reflects what is currently regarded as safe and appropriate practice.
-The guideline section does not replace the need for the application of clinical judgment in respect to each individual patient but the procedure/s require mandatory compliance.
+Local Guideline note This document reflects what is currently regarded as safe and appropriate practice.
+The guideline section does not replace the need for the application of clinical judgment in respect to each individual patient but the procedure/s require mandatory compliance .
 If staff believe that the procedure/s should not apply in a particular clinical situation they must seek advice from their unit manager/delegate and document the variance in the patient's health record.

-Pat Marks - General Manager / Director of Nursing CYPFS
+Position responsible for the Local Guideline and authorised by Pat Marks - General Manager / Director of Nursing CYPFS Contact person Michelle Perrin Contact details Michelle.perrin@hnehealth.nsw.gov.au Date authorised This document contains advice on therapeutics No Issue date March 2018 Review date March 2021

-Michelle Perrin

-Michelle.perrin@hnehealth.nsw.gov.au

-No

-March 2018

-March 2021